-- They learn how to collaborate, communicate, and coexist with people with various personalities, even those they would otherwise avoid.
+- Learn how to collaborate, communicate, and coexist with people with various personalities, even those they would otherwise avoid.

-- They learn healthy ways to express and relate to their emotions.
+- Develop healthy ways to express and relate to their emotions.

-- They learn what they are made of, what skills they have to contribute, and how and when to best contribute them.
+- Discover what they are made of, what skills they have to contribute, and how and when to best contribute to them.

-- They practice leading and following, give and take.
+- Practice leading and following, give and take.

-- They learn how to advocate for themselves as students and as human beings.
+- Learn how to advocate for themselves as students and as human beings.

-- They go out into the “real world,” interact with professionals in a variety of fields, and learn how to conduct themselves in professional and social situations.
+- Go out into the world, interact with professionals in a variety of fields, and learn how to conduct themselves in professional and social situations.

-- They learn how to read, write, do math, speak Spanish, take tests, and manage their responsibilities.
-They learn how the past influences the present and how math, science, language, and culture shape and inform the world around them.
+- Learn how the past influences the present and how math, science, language, and culture shape and inform the world around them.

 Junior High Students Receive: